EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 ## Timeouts and Intervals

-The final tool we need to cover are the `setTimeout()` and `setInterval()` functions, used to make a function run after a certain amount of time has elapsed.
+The final major tools we need to cover are the `setTimeout()` and `setInterval()` functions, used to make a function run after a certain amount of time has elapsed.
 These functions are actually standard JavaScript, not jQuery.
 I guess that they were simple enough to use as they were, so there was no need to create a simplified version for jQuery.

 `setTimeout()` sets a function to run after a specified number of milliseconds have passed.